-Welcome toBasic Hungarian- A website created for English speakers who are currently, or will be, living, studying and/or working in Hungary, perhaps with a Hungarian partner, whereby you want/need to learn basic butuseful, everyday, Hungarian words and conversational sentenceswith the focus on Hungarian pronunciation (syllable-by-syllable) and basic, useful, grammar.
+Welcome toBasic Hungarian- A website created forEnglish speakerswho are currently living, staying and/or working in Hungary (or will be in the near future), perhaps with a Hungarian partner, whereby they want/need to learn basic butuseful, everyday, Hungarian words and conversational sentenceswith the focus on Hungarian pronunciation (syllable-by-syllable) and basic, useful, grammar.

-For those looking for more advanced/complex grammar, take a look at the YouTube videos, official grammar books and other useful resources I have mentioned and/or linked on this website; including Hungarian Language App reviewsHungarian Language App reviews.
+For those looking for more advanced grammar: Take a look at the YouTube videos, official grammar books, Hungarian language apps and other useful resources I have mentioned, reviewed and/or linked to on this website.

-Although it is said that Hungarian is one of the most difficult languages to learn, especially its grammar and pronunciation, I would say with a few months of practise you should begin to realise that a good percentage of Hungarian (around 60%-70%) is actually pronounceable and easy to learn; especially as many of its syllables (phonetic sounds) are in theEnglish language and therefore easy to pronounce.
+Although it's said that Hungarian is one of the most difficult languages to learn, especially its grammar and pronunciation, I would say within a few months of practise you should begin to realise that a good percentage of Hungarian (around 60%-70%) is actually pronounceable and easy to learn; especially as many of its syllables (phonetic sounds) are in theEnglish language and therefore easy to pronounce.

-If you speak the Hungarian syllables and Hungarian words slowly at first, to get comfortable with them, you should find yourself speaking, reading and writing basic Hungarian within a 1-2 year period; depending on your learning ability, time and dedication.
-You could become fluent in 3-4 Years.
+If you practise Hungarian every day between 30 Minutes up to 1 Hour, while speaking the Hungarian syllables and Hungarian words slowly at first (to get comfortable with them), you should find yourself speaking, reading and writingbasicHungarian within a year; depending on your learning ability, time and dedication.
+And you could become fluent in 3-4 Years.

 Examples of Basic Hungarian words and sentences are:

 They might correct you, in a helpful way, and/or ask for clarification of your wording (by repeating your words, so they are sure they have understood you) but this is normal behaviour in many cultures; including English culture.
 This is a good thing because it means you will be forgiven for your imperfections!
-MENNYI is an example.
+MENNYI is an example:

 Its correct pronunciation is actually MEN-NYEE, but you can get away with MEN-YEE; especially when used with Be (BEH) simply because Mennyibe (MEN-NYEE-BEH) sounds similar to MEN-YEE-BEH and can therefore be understood as, or at least be accepted as, Mennyibe.
 This is especially true when used with Kerül (KEH-RULE) - Mennyibe Kerül? / How Much Is It?
 Saying MEN-YEE-BEH KEH-RULE will still be understood, heard and accepted as MEN-NYEE-BEH KEH-RULE.

 As well as taking tremendous time to translate and spell check the list of Hungarian words (standard dictionary words) and everyday sentences I wanted compiling, Tünde also made sure those words and sentences were translated in the way a Hungarian would write, speak and ask them; as opposed to just doing straight forward word-for-word translations.

-This means many of our compiled Hungarian sentences will not be found inside a tourist phrasebook, on other language websites or in language apps simply because they do not cater for someone wanting actual everyday life, useful, conversational sentences.
+This means many of our compiled Hungarian sentences will not be found inside a tourist phrasebook, on other language websites or in language apps simply because those medias do not cater for someone wanting actual everyday life, useful, conversational sentences.